• Brie cheese originates from the Île-de-France region near Paris, home to, the two famous AOC protected Bries: Brie de Meaux and Brie de Melun.

 We also offer

-Fougerus - made by the Rouzaire family (another greatly respected producer of Brie de Meaux ).This raw milk cheese is between is decorated with a fern.
+Fougerus - made by the Rouzaire family (another greatly respected producer of Brie de Meaux ).This raw milk cheese is decorated with a fern.

 and from England: